EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/index.md

 Two types of indexes can be defined, unique or non-unique.

-A unique index can be defined just for one darta member, and it will sort the objects stored in the `KV Table` based on the `specified darta member`.
-The unique index also ensures only one instance of an object is stored with a particular value for the `specified darta member`, and thus ensures the uniqueness of the data member for which it is defined.
+A unique index can be defined just for one data member, and it will sort the objects stored in the `KV Table` based on the `specified data member`.
+The unique index also ensures only one instance of an object is stored with a particular value for the `specified data member`, and thus ensures the uniqueness of the data member for which it is defined.

-A non-unique index can be defined for one or multiple properties, and it will sort the objects stored in the `KV Table` based on the `specified darta member` or the combination of the `specified properties`.
+A non-unique index can be defined for one or multiple data members, and it will sort the objects stored in the `KV Table` based on the `specified data member` or the combination of the `specified data members`.
 Very important though, a non-unique index requires as the last data member of its definition a data member which has unique values.
-Therefore although the non-unique index is intended for just one darta member, its definition will have two properties specified:
+Therefore although the non-unique index is intended for just one data member, its definition will have two properties specified:

-1. the first darta member, the one for which the non-unique index is built,
+1. the first data member, the one for which the non-unique index is built,
 2. and the last data member which must have unique values.

 The main operations provided by the KV API are the following: